danallison/collectiveprovidence.church/index.md

 # The Church of Collective Providence

-The Church of Collective Providence is a made up institution for anyone who wants an excuse to form a church-like community without requiring adherence to any particular religious beliefs.
-It's an idea that gives people a reason to gather and support each other.
+The Church of Collective Providence is an ambiguously "fictional" institution that serves as an excuse for people to form church-like communities without getting too hung up on religious beliefs.
+It's like a role-playing game that gives people a reason to gather and support each other in real life by pretending that it's just a bit (because it is, kinda).

-The only requirement to join is a commitment to practicing reciprocity, otherwise known as [The Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
+The only requirement to join the church/game is a commitment to practicing reciprocity, otherwise known as [The Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
 Reciprocity is what makes collective providence possible.
+(Having a sense of humor is also helpful, but not a strict requirement).

 ## Stone Soup